 Interpreting and evaluating metrics

-The health and speed of your source site are also critical factors and are not controlled by Smartling.
+The health and speed of your source site are critical factors and are not controlled by Smartling.
 Because the GDN is a proxy, it acts as an intermediary between your source site and the localized site.
-If your source site is slow, it will increase the total request time through the proxy.
+Many of the metrics shown in the Status Monitor — including upstream response time, HTTP response codes, and the largest component of total request time — are a direct reflection of your own infrastructure's behavior.

 The total number of HTTP requests routed through the GDN proxy in the past 24 hours.